JohnPlural/SoT-DLC-Cannon/README.md

 In this repo I will explain how I wrote modules for doug's framework that can display the above features.
 This is essentially a combination of information from unknowncheats threads and my own knowledge.

 ## Mogistink
-Mogistink is a god who explained cannon prediction in [this post](https://www.unknowncheats.me/forum/3408459-post25.html).
+Mogistink is a god who explains cannon prediction in [this post](https://www.unknowncheats.me/forum/3408459-post25.html).
 His explanation is excellent and is the basis of my implementation.
 There are, however, some slight differences.

 ## Doug's Framework
 Doug wrote the framework that all of my modules run on.
 It allows us to get information from the game and display it on the screen.